ROCm/MIOpen/docs/conceptual/finddb.rst

 .. meta::
-  :description: MIOpen documentation and API reference library
+  :description: Find-Db Database
   :keywords: MIOpen, ROCm, API, documentation

 ********************************************************************
-Find-Db Database
+Find-Db database
 ********************************************************************

 Prior to MIOpen 2.0, you could use calls (such as ``miopenFindConvolution*Algorithm()``) to gather a set of convolution algorithms in the form of an array of ``miopenConvSolution_t`` structs.
 This process is time-consuming because it requires online benchmarking of competing algorithms.

-As of MIOpen 2.0, we introduced an
-:doc:`immediate mode <../reference/find-and-immediate>`.
-Immediate mode is based on a database that contains the results of calls to the legacy ``Find()`` stage.
+As of MIOpen 2.0, we introduced an :doc:`immediate mode <../reference/find-and-immediate>`, which is based on a database that contains the results of calls to the legacy ``Find()`` stage.
 We refer to this database as Find-Db.

 Find-Db consists of two parts: